 Author: Katharina Healing

-The Gen-Z, the generation born around 1997 - 2012, is currently in a state of change: be it a degree, internship, study or a new job.
-But now the corona crisis is coming and throwing the plans of an entire generation out of hand.
-In addition to the normal madness of adolescence and the latest challenges posed by the corona virus, the generation is also of great economic importance.
+Gen-Z, the generation born around XNUMX - XNUMX, is currently in a state of upheaval: whether it's graduation, an internship, university studies or a new job.
+But now comes the Corona Crisis and throws the plans of an entire generation off course.
+Apart from the normal madness of adolescence and the latest challenges posed by the Corona virus, the generation is also of great economic importance.

 The needs of Gen Z are reforming the luxury market

-The generation is already making up a large part of the global consumer market.
-According to a report by McKinsey Gen Z should represent 2020% of all global consumers in 40.
+Currently, the generation already makes up a large part of the global consumer market.
+According to a McKinsey report, Gen Z will represent XNUMX% of all global consumers in XNUMX.
 They also place new demands on high-end brands.
-During the pandemic, brands should also support people in a cooperative and transparent manner.
-How should that work?
+During the pandemic, brands should also be cooperative as well as transparent in supporting people.
+How is this supposed to work?

 Social values, transparency and the creativity of Gen Z for success despite the crisis

-Surveys among Generation Z consumers suggest that companies must respond to the crisis by using their community and supporting their employees without acting opportunistically.
-Interactive campaigns and collaborations can promote connections to Gen Z customers who fear missing out on important life events.
-Since young people are natural digital creators, brands can work with Gen Z consumers to create inspiring new content.
+Surveys of Generation Z consumers suggest that companies need to respond to the crisis by leveraging their community as well as supporting their employees without acting opportunistically.
+Interactive campaigns as well as collaborations can foster connections with Gen Z customers who fear missing out on important life events.
+Because young people are natural digital creators, brands can therefore work with Gen Z consumers during this time to create inspiring new content.

-How companies react can thus determine their relationship with this important consumer group in the long term.
-To get in touch with Gen Z customers now, brands should use social media activations and marketing campaigns.
-Authenticity and financial and moral support are important.
-For example, public commitments to support disadvantaged communities are perceived as positive and can be seen as a guarantee of success for Gen Z's sympathy.
+How companies respond can thus permanently define their relationship with this important consumer group.
+To engage with Gen Z consumers now, brands should therefore leverage social media activations and marketing campaigns.
+Authenticity and financial as well as moral support are important here.
+For example, public commitments to support disadvantaged communities are perceived as positive and can be understood as a guarantee of success for Gen Z sympathy.

 These are the favorite brands of the trendsetting generations

-Visual Capitalist shows one Ranking for the USA from the MBLM 2020 Brand Intimacy Report, which reflects the preferences of Gen Z. This shows which brands can convince with values of transparency, social awareness and customer loyalty.
-So-called "intimate brands", brands that build emotional bonds with their customers, are particularly popular.
-Between 2009 and 2018, some of them even recorded greater profit growth than some companies belonging to the Fortune 500.
+Visual Capitalist shows a ranking for the USA from the MBLM XNUMX Brand Intimacy Report, which reflects the preferences of Gen Z. This ranking shows consumers which brands can convince with values of transparency, social awareness and customer loyalty.
+This shows which brands can convince with values of transparency, social awareness and customer loyalty.
+So-called "Intimate Brands", brands that build emotional bonds with their customers, are particularly popular.
+Between XNUMX and XNUMX, some of these brands even recorded greater growth in profits than some companies that belong to the Fortune XNUMX.

 Top Gen Z and Millennial Brands (18-34)

-This ranking shows which brands from different categories are particularly popular among Generation Z and millennials.
-If you want to continue to appear in this ranking, you have to bow to the wishes for transparency, helpfulness and support of your employees and customers, as well as creativity in the area of content creation and may look for common ways.
+This ranking shows which brands from various categories are particularly popular among Generation Z as well as Millennials.
+Those who want to continue to appear in this ranking must bow to the wishes for transparency, helpfulness and support of their employees and customers, as well as creativity in the area of content creation, and may look for common paths.

 Rank - Company - Initiate Score - Industry

-While GenZ is worried about missing out on some of the most important events in their lives, brands are encouraged to address their concerns and desires.
-Creativity is required here, which can lead to campaigns that go viral - both positive and negative.
-Brands must therefore understand this time as an opportunity for cooperation and the associated customer loyalty with GenZ.
+While GenZ are plagued by worries about missing out on some of the most important events of their lives, brands are encouraged to address their concerns as well as desires.
+Creativity is needed here, which can lead to campaigns that go viral - both positive and negative.
+Brands therefore need to see this time as an opportunity for collaboration and resulting customer engagement with GenZ.